Evening primrose is a plant that’s most commonly found growing throughout Europe and North America.

-Evening primrose oil is the oil extracted from the seeds of the yellow evening primrose wildflower, Oenothera biennis.
+Evening primrose oil is the oil that’s extracted from the seeds of the yellow evening primrose wildflower, Oenothera biennis.

 Many women use evening primrose oil (EPO) to manage symptoms of pre-menstrual syndrome (PMS) and menopause, such as hot flushes.5

-What does evening primrose do in the body?
+So what does evening primrose do in the body?

 The evidence for taking EPO is still inconclusive, but some studies show it may be helpful for:

 There’s a lot of anecdotal evidence from menopausal women that using evening primrose oil can ease hot flushes.

 One 2013 study found taking EPO for six weeks could relieve the frequency, intensity and length of hot flushes.

 The women in the study also reported a significant improvement in their sense of wellbeing.9

 Many women take EPO for PMS symptoms, such as water retention, breast tenderness and low mood; the Royal College of Obstetricians and Gynaecologists reports that it can ease breast tenderness.10